aJay0422/aJay0422.github.io/_pages/blog.md

 {% include base_path %}

-Here are some notes I took during learning. cccc
+Here are some notes I took during learning. rrrr

+{% for post in site.publications reversed %}
+  {% include archive-single.html %}
+{% endfor %}

 {% for blog in site.blogs %}
   {% include archive-single.html %}